DaveCTurner/paxos-dojo/README.md

 ### Acceptor

 The Acceptor is the most complicated module.
+Its job is to accept proposals, but it also makes promises about which proposals it will accept in the future in order to persuade the somewhat timid Proposer to make the proposals in the first place.

 It has a name, `$NAME` (one of `"alice"`, `"brian"` or `"chris"`) which will be agreed in advance as it must not clash with that of the other Acceptors.
 It must include its name in the `by` field of any messages it sends.

 It receives two kinds of message: